Buy all ingredients right below the recipe

 - 1If the duck has giblets, remove them and use them in another recipe.

 - 3Place the prepared duck, back down, into a roasting pan that fits it snugly.
-Cover with a well-fitting lid or seal with aluminum foil.
+Cover with a well-fitting lid or seal tightly with aluminum foil.

-- 5To achieve a golden, crispy skin, remove the roasting pan with the tender duck from the oven and take off the lid.
+- 5To achieve golden, crispy skin, remove the roasting pan with the tender duck from the oven and take off the lid.
 Gradually ladle the rendered fat into a canning jar and let it cool slowly on the kitchen counter.
 Then store it in the refrigerator.
 Use it anytime as a base for meat or in soup, instead of oil or pork lard.
-Carefully pour the remaining juices, which contain almost no fat, through a sieve into a saucepan, leaving only the duck in the roasting pan.
+Carefully pour the remaining juices, which now contain almost no fat, through a sieve into a small saucepan, leaving only the duck in the roasting pan.

 - 6Increase the oven temperature to 200 degrees Celsius and roast the duck vigorously for another 10-15 minutes, until the skin reaches your preferred shade of golden.